Eversito2000/andry-perez-striping/README.md

 # Andry Perez
 An online portfolio dedicated to showcasing the breadth of Andry's professional accomplishments and future potential, encapsulating his diverse body of work.

+This project sparked my interest in ReactJS, specifically focusing on the frontend.
+The primary objective was to deepen my understanding of ReactJS and incorporate packages such as MUI, react-image-gallery, and others.

 ## Branches
 **master** is the production branch \
 **develop** is the development branch